-This trail is perfect for groups that have approximately 30 minutes to visit the Museum Galleries.
-This will take your group through the main floor of the Museum Galleries and offer your students a chance to pause and take in an experience in each of those galleries.
+This trail is perfect for groups that have an hour or more to visit the Museum Galleries.
+This will take your group through all the Museum Galleries and offer your students a chance to pause and take in an experience in each of those galleries.

 Time travel to 450 million years ago and see what life was like in Churchill, MB in the Ancient Seas exhibit!
 Find the fossils in this room.
-Fossils are evidence, like the remains or impressions of a plant or animal that lived long ago.
+Fossils are evidence, like the remains or impressions of a plant or animal that live long ago.
 This is how we know about life long ago!